coding4coconut/pxt-lcd128x160-st7735s/README.md

 // Set Pixel Offset
 RBTFT18.setDisplayOffset(0, 0)
 ```
+E.g. the 1.8 inch LCD Display from waveshare works fine with a x-offset = 2 and a y-offset = 1.
+This assumes the Set the display size is set to 128 x 160 pixels.

 ## Set normal or inverse display mode
 The display facilitates to invert the color of all pixels
 In order to invert the color of all pixels set the paramenter to "AN" (or "ON")